borntofrappe/flutter-beginners-tutorial/README.md

 ),
 ```

-A button without solid background with `TextButton`.
+A button without a solid background with `TextButton`.

 ```dart
 TextButton(